 The role of body language in retail customer service is invaluable.
 However, it is difficult to put it into an easily definable framework.
 Some say that 90% of communication is body language.
 Others argue that 55% is nonverbal, 38% is the tone of voice, and the remaining 7% are words and their meaning as such.

 It is difficult to measure the exact impact of your posture or voice.
 But controlling your body language is a necessary skill for a customer service agent.
-Unless you are using live chat or another text-only type of customer service channel, obviously.
+Unless you are using live chat or other text-based types of customer service, obviously.

 Proper posture might be instinctive for you already.
 But the ability to communicate through body language is also something you can learn.
 Make sure to:

 - Maintain eye contact with a customer (but do not stare at them)